-leaf bag that says "Brown Bag it"Once in the Spring and again in the Fall, place your leaves, bundled branches, and garden waste out for curbside collection.
-Look for the leaf symbol on your waste collection calendar for your leaf and yard waste collection day.
+yard waste bag, rake, leaves and flowersThe City of Thunder Bay's Solid Waste & Recycling Services conducts two Leaf & Yard Waste collection days each Spring, and two each Fall.
+On these special collection days you can place your leaves, bundled branches, and garden waste out for curbside collection.
+Look for the leaf symbol on your waste collection calendar for your leaf and yard waste collection days.

-• Use only Kraft (paper) bags.
-Kraft bags are available at most hardware and grocery stores, are biodegradable and can be placed directly into the compost pile.
+• Use only Kraft (paper) bags, which are available at most hardware and grocery stores, are biodegradable and will break down in the Landfill's compost pile

-• There is no bag limit on leaf and yard waste
+• There is no bag/bundle limit on leaf and yard waste

 • Bags must weigh less than 18 kg or 40 lbs

-• Bundled branches and sticks tied with rope or twine are also accepted.
-Bundles must be less than 1 metre (39 inches) long and 61 cm (24 inches) in diameter, and weigh less than 18 kg (40 lbs).
+• Bundled branches and sticks tied with twine must be under 1 metre (39 inches) long and 61 cm (24 inches) around, and weigh less than 18 kg (40 lbs)

-You can also deliver compostable materials such as leaves, shrubs and branches directly to the Landfill's compost area (grass clippings are not accepted).
+If you miss the Leaf & Yard Waste collection days, you can take compostable materials such as leaves, shrubs and branches directly to the Landfill's compost area.
+Note that grass clippings are not accepted.

-The leaf and yard waste produces well-aged and screened compost, which is given free of charge to Thunder Bay residents when available.
-Watch for announcements.
+At the Landfill site, staff pile the leaf and yard waste into wind-rows and manage it to promote its conversion to compost over months to years.
+This results in well-aged and screened compost, which is given free of charge to Thunder Bay residents when available - watch for announcements!
 This compost is ideal for landscaping, lawns and flower gardens.

 Your own outdoor composter!

 You can also use your own leaf and yard waste and organic kitchen scraps to make compost at home.
-The City provides composters (through EcoSuperior) for a subsidized cost of $45 per unit.
+The City provides composters to Thunder Bay residents (through EcoSuperior) for a subsidized cost.
 Proof of address is required.
-Pick up yours at EcoSuperior at 562 Red River Road (call for pick-up hours).
-See EcoSuperior's Outdoor Composters webpage for details
+Pick up yours at EcoSuperior at 562 Red River Road.
+See EcoSuperior's Outdoor Composters webpage for details.

 Grasscycling - leave it where it lies